AyoshiKyoka/AyoshiKyoka/README.md

 <div align = "left">

 ### About Me:
-Hi 👋 My name is Koushik Das Aikyo.
+Hey 👋 My name is Koushik Das Aikyo.
 I am a student and who loves beginning a developer.

 ### Languages and Tools:
 <br>